Plotting rjuliabugs draws using bayesplot package

 includes, from the the the name of identify the model object in the

-environment, the mcmc
+Julia environment, the mcmc configuration

-parameters to the posterior draws named as params
+parameters to the posterior draws named as params which by

 default is given by an 3D numeric array with respective dimensions being